Publishing Design

 Below are some of the potential pictures that I will use in the book:

 Most of the pictures were scanned from an album in my grandparents' house.
-I'm glad that I scanned them every time I went to my grandparents' house, but since it's a scanned picture, I need to refine some parts, because there are some pictures where I have light reflection on them.
+I'm glad I scanned them every time I visited my grandparents' house, but since they're scanned pictures, I need to refine some parts.
+There are some pictures where I have light reflection on them.

 Other than fixing the reflection, I also added a black and white filter and some effects to the picture to bring a nostalgic feeling.
 Below is the before and after of the picture: